rondlite/reaction-docs/website/versioned_docs/version-v1.1.0/creating-a-payment-provider.md

 for new Payment Providers.

-Note that while charging and capturing should work as expected, refunds are not recorded since Reaction expects refunds to be recorded by the Payment Gateway.
+Note that while charging and capturing should work as expected, refunds are not recorded since Demandxpects refunds to be recorded by the Payment Gateway.

 ## Introduction